Oke Ero: Ekan Meje District

+Geography and Climate

+Oke Ero is located in a region with a total area of 438 square kilometers and an average temperature of 29 degrees Celsius.
+The Ore and Ojokolo mountains, as well as the Are hills, are among the area's many elevations.
+The average wind speed in Oke Aro Local Government Area is 10 km/h, and it is located in the Tropical Savannah flora.

 Economy

 The vegetation is tropical, hence the local economy is a hub for cash crops.

 The main industry of the people is in the area of agriculture as her citizens are mainly farmers.

-With her tropical climate, cocoa, sugar cane,yam,bananas, oranges, cotton and jute (a soft, shiny vegetable fiber that can be spun into coarse, strong threads), are common cash crops.
+With her tropical climate, cocoa, sugar cane, yam, bananas, oranges, cotton and jute (a soft, shiny vegetable fiber that can be spun into coarse, strong threads), are common cash crops.
 The oil palm is a tropical palm tree, and the fruit from it is used to make palm oil.
 Palm oil can be bought in all the Communities of the Local Government Area.

 The postal code of the area is 252.